tomsquest/baylessj.github.io/_posts/2019-08-14-hotdox-review.md

 An _ortholinear_ keyboard is a keyboard where each of the keys are grouped in straight columns rather than in a staggered layout like a traditional keyboard.
 In my experience it is a surprisingly different experience to type on an ortholinear keyboard compared to a traditional; the keys are only moved a tiny bit on the keyboard but forcing the keys into perfect columns drastically changed the way my fingers moved to hit most keys.
 Hitting keys that are not on home row is achieved through a linear movement of the corresponding typing finger and there is no need for a change in hand orientation.

 After a couple of months with my Hot Dox I still can't claim to be completely used to this new layout, but it makes a lot more sense than a staggered layout.
-It seems to me like a milder version of switching to a non-traditional layout like [Dvorak]() -- while there are pros to the changed layout, one will likely always have times when the have to switch back to a traditional layout.
+It seems to me like a milder version of switching to a non-traditional layout like [Dvorak](https://en.m.wikipedia.org/wiki/Dvorak_Simplified_Keyboard)-- while there are pros to the changed layout, one will likely always have times when the have to switch back to a traditional layout.
 I have not had too hard of a time making the mental switch associated with using a traditional keyboard some times and the ortholinear layout at other times, but it is definitely still noticeable.

 #### Split